Frequently asked questions

 Bristol is my insurance choice, when can I apply for accommodation?

-A parent or guardian can apply on your behalf as long as you have given them your consent to do so, and they have your name, date of birth and University of Bristol student number.
+If you are away travelling, a parent or guardian can apply on your behalf as long as you have given them your consent to do so, and they have your name, date of birth and University of Bristol student number.

 Make sure they have all the information they need - including your list of preferred residences - before you leave.